-All you need are a keen hearing and, preferably (though not necessarily), an ability to type fast.
-This job, will require you to listen to audio recordings and put the words to the paper in the text form.
+All you need are keen hearing and, preferably (though not necessarily), an ability to type fast.
+This job will require you to listen to audio recordings and put the words to the paper in text form.

 And while individual jobs aren’t always the best-paid, the more your skill grows the more you can earn – in fact, the transcriptionist can be a full-time job that earns a decent living.

 You can find transcription gigs both at platforms specifically dedicated to the job: like TrancribeMe and GoTranscribe, or more wide-range freelance platforms like FlexJobs.